JABaber/ST558Project/README.md

 ## Demonstrate `queryAPI()`

+I want to demonstrate that queryAPI works for any combination of Pokemon names/ids and variables or berry names/ids and variables.

+First, I want to create a vector of Pokemon variables that I am interested in.
+Then I want to create a vector of berry variables that I am interested in.

 ``` r
 # These are the variables I am going to be working with in my EDA for pokemon and berries
 myPokeVars <- c("name", "id", "types", "abilities", "height", "weight", "is_baby", "is_legendary", "is_mythical", "capture_rate", "stats")
 myBerryVars <- c("name", "id", "growth_time", "max_harvest", "natural_gift_power", "size", "smoothness", "soil_dryness", "flavors", "natural_gift_type", "firmness", "item")
 ```

+This returns a tibble for Pikachu, Mewtwo, Greninja, and Jigglypuff containing all of the variables I want.

 ``` r
 # Test that it works for pokemon and pokevars combination